Producing beautiful academic journal articles can take a lot of time and energy.

 This blog post highlights how our digital-first production service helps journals save time and costs by cutting manuscript formatting steps and combining automation with human quality assurance.

 All journals want their articles to be consistently formatted, from font type to overall layout.
 Having a house formatting style can help establish a journal’s identity and result in professional-quality articles.
 But doing so can also create extra steps in a journal’s workflow that delay production.
 Using PDF templates or WYSIWYG XML text editing systems might result in more consistent article formatting – but it can also mean more work.

 That’s where Scholastica can help.
-Our digital-first production service uses automation to create articles from original manuscript files without any manual formatting required by editors or authors.
+Our digital-first production service uses automation to create articles from original manuscript files without any preformatting required by editors or authors.
 All you have to do is give us your accepted manuscripts and accompanying files in their original format (e.g., Docx file), and we’ll send you a typeset proof within seven days.